5 Things That Make a Career in Funeral Services So Worthwhile

 Even through changing times, the death care industry remains a constant source of employment.
 It just adapts.

-For instance, here's an interesting fact: In 1960, only 3.65 percent of deceased people in the U.S. were cremated.
-By 2012, that number rose to 43.2 percent as a national average.
-And in states like Nevada, Washington, and Oregon, it's risen higher than 70 percent.*
+For instance, here's an interesting fact: In 1999, only 24.8 percent of deceased people in the U.S. were cremated.
+By 2016, that number rose to 50.1 percent as a national average.
+And by 2020, it could rise to over 55 percent.
+Plus, as of 2015, it was already higher than 70 percent in states like Nevada, Washington, and Oregon.*

 Despite that kind of change, funeral directors continue to be essential in our society.
 That's because, regardless of whether families request burial or cremation, they still need proper memorial services and assistance with administrative matters.

 And mortuary professionals might become even more in demand due to another fact: The American population is getting older, and that's expected to result in a higher rate of deaths.
-In fact, the death rate stood at only 8 deaths per 1,000 people in 2011.
-But by 2040, it is projected to reach 9.6 per 1,000.*
+In fact, the death rate stood at only 8.3 deaths per 1,000 people during the period from 2010 to 2015.
+But by 2050 to 2055, it is projected to reach 10.2 deaths per 1,000 people.***